kikito/semver.lua/README.md

 * Removed global variable which was declared by mistake
 * Changed spec tool from telescope to busted
 * Changed README format from textile to markdown
+## v.1.2.0:
+* Fix error: builds were being used for comparison, but according with semver 2.0.0 they should be ignored (so v'1.0.0-build1' is equal to v'1.0.0-build2')
+* Fix several errors and inconsistencies in the way the comparisons where implemented.
+* Added a lot more tests to cover more edge cases when comparing versions